PC-Logix/OpenFM/README.md

 # OpenFM

-Streaming radio for Minecraft, with OpenComputers support.
+Streaming radio for Minecraft, with OpenComputers, and ComputerCraft support.

 fm = components.openfm_radio